trhacknonimous/gatsby-starter-netlify-cms/src/pages/products/index.md

     one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: "50"
     - description: Great for avid drinkers, java-loving couples and bigger crowds
       items:
         - 6 lbs of coffee per month